utahorange/utahorange.github.io/_posts/2025-9-27-filesystem.md

 This summer I worked on a custom QSPI NAND flash driver and filesystem for an in-house PCB at UCLA's [Electron Loss Field Investigations Lab](https://elfin.igpp.ucla.edu/) (ELFIN).
 This was mainly to support the persistent storage of data products from another custom board as well as housekeeping data from the main board.

-> In most industry applications I saw online, developers tended to use someone else’s FTL (flash translation layer) with built-in wear leveling and page allocation, for arbitrary reads and writes to a filesystem.
-I was considering using [dhara](https://github.com/dlbeer/dhara), which showed up in someone’s NAND flash implementation for another embedded device, but I ended up not doing this.
+> In what I saw online, most developers tended to use someone else’s FTL (flash translation layer) with built-in wear leveling and page allocation for arbitrary reads and writes to flash.
+I was considering using [dhara](https://github.com/dlbeer/dhara), but I ended up not doing this.

->
-> While dhara and other FTL’s, or even filesystems (like [littlefs](https://github.com/littlefs-project/littlefs)) are relatively lightweight compared to Linux filesystems like Ext4 or Windows, for our custom PCB, they still imposed too much overhead, especially with our anticipated data rates when in operation.
-More overhead, in addition to making our single-threaded microcontroller slower, increases the board’s power consumption when on most space flights, the entire payload will be deeply power-constrained.
-It was instead more effective to implement a custom solution that stayed as close to bare NAND flash operations as possible.
+> While dhara and other FTL’s, or even filesystems like [littlefs](https://github.com/littlefs-project/littlefs) are lightweight compared to Linux filesystems like Ext4 or Windows, for our custom PCB, they still imposed too much overhead, especially with our anticipated data rates.
+In addition to making our single-threaded microcontroller slower, overhead increases the board’s power consumption: a dire issue when on most space flights, the entire payload will be deeply power-constrained.
+It was instead more effective to implement a custom solution that stayed as close to NAND flash operations as possible.

 The board I was working on is known as SDPI (Software-Defined Payload Interface), which is [UCLA’s winning submission](https://www.nasatechleap.org/news-updates/nasa-techleap-prize-announces-three-winners-of-universal-payload-interface-challenge) to the [NASA Techleap Universal Payload Interface Challenge](https://www.upic.nasatechleap.org/).
-SDPI would fly on the ELVES weather balloon mission in New Mexico, which meant that the team had a hard deadline of September 2 to build and validate a working system.
+SDPI would fly on the ELVES weather balloon mission in New Mexico, which meant that the team had a hard deadline of September 2 to build and validate a working system, from data collection on board to analysis on the ground.

 My task was to write a driver to interface with our four on-board NAND flash chips using QSPI and implement filesystems on top of the four flash chips to support storing, searching, and reading data packets from SDPI itself and from another board (FGM20) that would be connected to SDPI.
-The external flash (so-called because our microcontroller also had its own internal flash) would additionally store scripts (collections of commands) and a superblock region that will be described later.
+The external flash (so-called because our microcontroller also had its own internal flash) would additionally store scripts and a superblock region.

-On top of this, I wrote endpoints and designed a transmission sequence to communicate data from filesystems back to a ground server, which stores the data in a PostgreSQL database.
-The end goal is to verify this entire data pipeline, of data from another board to SDPI, into SDPI’s flash via the filesystem, and into the ground server database by a read command, works effectively and efficiently, to support scientific data collection.
+To support the filesystem on the ground side, I wrote endpoints and designed a transmission sequence to transfer data from filesystems back to a ground server, which stores it in a PostgreSQL database.
+The end goal was to verify the entire data pipeline, of data from another board to SDPI, into SDPI’s flash via the filesystem, and into the ground server database by a read request.

 # External NAND Flash

-The beauty of using NAND flash is that it is highly cost-effective and space-efficient, but it poses some unconventional design [challenges](https://www.youtube.com/watch?v=UpxYrmV4OCk) that make it tricky to implement arbitrary writes and erases.
+The beauty of using NAND flash is that it is highly cost-effective and space-efficient, but it poses some weird design [challenges](https://www.youtube.com/watch?v=UpxYrmV4OCk) that make it tricky to implement arbitrary writes and erases.

 The filesystem was built on four [Alliance Memory SPI NAND flash chips](https://www.alliancememory.com/wp-content/uploads/AllianceMemory_AS5F_QSPI_NAND_Flash_3V-1Gb-8Gb_1p8V-2Gb-4Gb-8Gb_Ver3.1_O.pdf), each with ~ 1 GB of memory.
 The filesystem is currently designed so that two chips are held in reserve (unused).
 In the future, I plan to use those chips to mirror all writes to the main two flash chips for redundancy and corruption check purposes.

 From the datasheet, each flash chip has 4096 blocks, each block has 64 pages, and each page has 4352 bytes… Except this is not strictly true.
 Each chip has around 9 or 10 blocks at the end marked as bad blocks, that were unable to be programmed upon manufacture.
 Over time, flash chips also accumulate bad blocks as a result of approaching the erase/program cycle limit.

-{% include figure.html path="assets/img/fs_writeup/nand_flash_wear_out.png" class="img-fluid rounded z-depth-1" zoomable=true %}
-Projected lifetime NAND flash failure rate, picture from [SwissBit](https://www.swissbit.com/en/blog/post/Explained-Bad-Block-Management/).
+{% include figure.html path="assets/img/fs_writeup/nand_flash_wear_out.png" class="img-fluid rounded z-depth-1" zoomable=true caption="Projected lifetime NAND flash failure rate, picture from SwissBit." %}

 Additionally, 4352 bytes is not evenly divisible by two, making full, continuous addressing of all the bytes difficult.
 The datasheet internally addresses with rows and columns, where row addresses select blocks and pages, while column addresses select the byte in the page.